-2.8 Undersea Transmission Lines and Telecommunication Cables
+2.6 Undersea Transmission Lines and Telecommunication Cables

 Submarine cables include fiber-optic cables and trans-Pacific cables exist with landings to the south of the Morro Bay WEA (Figure 1).
 Please note the cables in Figure 1 come from NOAA dated 2018.
 Cables have been removed since that time and the Joint Cable Commission confirmed that this map shows additional cables that are no longer present.
-Planning is currently underway for a new cable to be installed along the southern border of the Morro Bay WEA; the installation timeframe for this project is still under consideration.
+There is a new cable that is being proposed and would extend along the southern border of the Morro Bay WEA.